Whitey Bulger: Downfall

-After Connolly retired from the FBI in December 1990, Bulger and Flemmi were "closed" as informants as the bureau no longer desired their services.
-In April 1994, a joint task force of the DEA, the Boston Police, and the Massachusetts State Police launched a probe of Bulger's illegal gambling operations.
+After Connolly retired from the FBI in December 1990, Bulger and Flemmi were "closed" as informants as the Bureau no longer desired their services.
+In April 1994, a joint task force of the DEA, the MSP and the BPD launched a probe of Bulger's illegal gambling operations.
 The FBI, by this time considered compromised, was not informed.
 After a number of bookmakers agreed to testify to having paid protection money to Bulger, a federal case was built against him under the Racketeer Influenced and Corrupt Organizations Act (RICO).